AlQallaf/health-tracker/README.md

 1. **Daily Tab**
    - Routine checklist with daily completion stored per day; switch the date picker to review other days.
-   - Daily tasks list with inline add/delete and checkbox state.
+   - Daily tasks list with optional time, inline add/delete, checkbox state, and sorted by time when present.
    - Daily progress rings always visible (0% when empty) for tasks and routine completion on the selected day.
    - **AI Day Planner** button: opens a modal to enter tasks/context, calls Gemini to get a JSON day plan in EN/AR, lets the user edit/approve/delete each proposed task, and converts approved ones into actual daily tasks on the chosen date (not just today).